landisTEMPR/landisTEMPR/README.md

 ## `> whoami`

-Junior **Computer Science** student at **Columbia College** in Columbia, MO.
+Senior **Computer Science** student at **Columbia College** in Columbia, MO, minoring in **Mathematics**.
 I build things across the stack, from web apps with React and Next.js to systems-level tools in C++ and Assembly.
 I care about writing software that works, is well-structured, and actually solves real-world problems.

-My coursework has given me a strong theoretical foundation in algorithms, data structures, and computer organization.
+My coursework has taken me from core programming and data structures through computer architecture, automata theory, and AI — with a math minor pushing my theoretical foundation even further.
 Outside the classroom, I'm applying that knowledge in projects that span graphics simulation, tooling, and web development.
 I'm always working on something, and I learn best by building.

 ---